MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## What's new for C++ in Visual Studio version 17.8

+*Released Nov 2023*

-Briefly, some of the new features are:
+Briefly, a few of the new features are:

 - C++ structured diagnostics in the Output window and a new problem details window that provides more information about the error.
 For more information, see [Structured SARIF Output](../build/reference/sarif-output.md) and [Problem Details Window](/visualstudio/ide/reference/problem-details-window).
 - A feature that lets you visualize the size and alignment of your classes, structs, unions, base types, or enums even before the code is compiled.
 Hover over the identifier and a Quick Info displays the size and alignment information.